Novel Coronavirus (COVID-19)

 UPEI courses will be primarily online for the 2020 Fall Academic Semester with exceptions for in-person, on-campus instruction.
 These exceptions are for accredited programs in health and clinical-based programming (such as Nursing, Veterinary Medicine, Doctor of Psychology, and Sustainable Design Engineering), as well as for some lab-based courses in Science and performance-based programming in Arts (such as Music and Theatre).

-While UPEI continues to monitor the COVID-19 situation, our Recruitment, First-Year Advisement, and Admissions teams are gladly accepting applications for the Fall 2020 Semester.
+While UPEI continues to monitor the COVID-19 situation, our Recruitment, First-Year Advisement, and Admissions teams are gladly accepting applications.
 If you have questions about applying or have been accepted already and would like to register, please contact email@example.com for more information, or visit upei.ca/apply.

 UPEI held a Virtual Open House on April 20, 2020.
-If you couldn't make it live, view the Facebook Video here.
+If you couldn't catch it live, view the Facebook Video here.

 Research at UPEI

-For more information, refer to the FAQs regarding research and graduate studies at UPEI.
+For more information, refer to Stage Three of UPEI's Operational Ease-Back Plan and the FAQs regarding research and graduate studies at UPEI.
 Further questions can be directed to your respective Dean, Dean of Graduate Studies and Research, and the Health, Safety, and Environment Department.

 Working at UPEI